gradzikb/vim-abaqus/README.md

 ##Introduction

-**What is Abaqus filetype plugin?** It is bunch of scripts for VIM to make easier work with Abaqus inputdeck.
+What is Abaqus filetype plugin?
+Filetype plugin is set of tools to speed up your work with VIM and Abaqus inputdeck file.

 ##Main plugin features
 - Syntax highlighting